22nd Division (South Vietnam): 1975

 The fighting was intense between the eastern end of the An Khê Pass and Binh Khê during the period between 15 and 17 March.
 The 42nd Regiment was attempting to dislodge three battalions of the PAVN 3rd Division which were occupying the high ground near the eastern end of the An Khê Pass.
 Despite killing nearly 500 PAVN in two days the 42nd made no real progress.
 Its commander was wounded twice but remained on duty.
 Meanwhile, the 41st Regiment moved up to south of Binh Khê District Town.
-Niem withdrew the two remaining battalions of the 47th Regiment and sent them to northern Bình Định province to relieve the 2nd and 3rd Battalions, 40th Regiment, which Phu had ordered to Khang Duong in Khánh Hòa Province.
+Niệm withdrew the two remaining battalions of the 47th Regiment and sent them to northern Bình Định province to relieve the 2nd and 3rd Battalions, 40th Regiment, which Phú had ordered to Khang Duong in Khánh Hòa Province.
 After the 2nd Battalion, 47th Regiment, finished refitting at the Division base camp, he planned to send it north to replace the 1st Battalion, 40th Regiment which would then become Division reserve.
-With only two regiments available and no reserve, Niem decided on 17 March he could not open the An Khê Pass and ordered his battalions to hold in place.
+With only two regiments available and no reserve, Niệm decided on 17 March he could not open the An Khê Pass and ordered his battalions to hold in place.
 Although several thousand civilians and several hundred RF/PF troops at An Khê were cut off from Qui Nhơn, there was no longer any compelling military reason to pursue the attack.
 The exodus from the highlands was already under way along Route 7B and any ARVN counterattack to retake Buôn Ma Thuột was no longer feasible.

 On 21 March, the 2nd and 3rd Battalions, 40th Regiment had been moved from Bình Định province to stop the PAVN 10th Division advancing from on Route 21.
 The two Battalions were deployed west of Khanh Duong to meet the advancing PAVN 10th Division and the 3rd Airborne Brigade was dug in on the high ground in the pass, behind the 40th Regiment.
 On 22 March, the leading battalions of the 10th Division, with tanks supporting, blasted into Khanh Duong and the two battalions of the 40th Regiment were forced to withdraw through the 3rd Airborne Brigade.
 The 40th was withdrawn to Dục Mỹ Camp, then sent south to eastern Diên Khánh District to prepare positions generally astride local Route 420, which led due east into Diên Khánh and on into Nha Trang in order the prevent the PAVN bypassing the Airborne.
 The 40th was reinforced with one RF battalion and supported by one 155 mm and two 105 mm howitzers.